-- For example, evaluate the user’s risk level based on their behavior such as “high-risk,” “medium-risk,” and “low-risk” based on insights from security devices and applications and automatically assign tags to users based on those events.
+- For example, one possible use case would be to evaluate the user’s risk level based on their behavior such as “high-risk,” “medium-risk,” and “low-risk” based on analysis from Palo Alto Networks firewalls and applications or third-party devices, applications and services, then automatically assign tags to users based on those events.

 - Identity the user information sources for the tags:

 - Security Information and Event Management Systems (SIEMS), such as Splunk